 This programme is designed for graduates with a background in economics who want to develop an understanding of policy analysis, design and management relevant to developing countries.

 - The programme is designed to meet the needs of those interested in problems and policies in developing countries.
 While it is at the research frontier, with special attention devoted to the policy and practical implications of different theories.

 - You will be taught by leaders in the field, many of whom have worked with international and government organisations including the IMF, World Bank, UN, Commonwealth Secretariat, central banks and government organisations in developing countries.

 - The University of Glasgow Adam Smith Business School celebrates the legacy of Adam Smith by developing enlightened, enterprising and engaged graduates and internationally recognised research with real social impact.

-You will take three core courses, three optional courses and complete a substantial independent piece of work, normally in the form of a dissertation.
+You will take two core and four optional courses, and complete a substantial independent piece of work, normally in the form of a dissertation.

 - Development policy